GilliesK/HugoTeX/content/post/Rhizome.md

 interacting with the future and past while seemingly in the present.
 ◉Canonizing linguistic terms that will help to understand the book's chrestomathy

 But what does this look like?
-I like the structure of anime <h1>Clannad</h1> in which the narrative,without warning, is in the future, and then suddenly the narrative is in the present; or like the on-going manga Attack on Titan in which characters randomly spoil things that will be in the future pages; what occurred in the past seemingly repeating in the current page.
+I like the structure of anime **Clannad** in which the narrative,without warning, is in the future, and then suddenly the narrative is in the present; or like the on-going manga Attack on Titan in which characters randomly spoil things that will be in the future pages; what occurred in the past seemingly repeating in the current page.
 (1)I'm thinking of the chapters being labeled by the matrix of selectivied words; two of matrix words/groups highlighted in conveying an